-This cheddar Dutch baby is topped with crispy bacon and sautéed brussels sprouts for a savory take on the classic Dutch pancake.
+This cheddar Dutch baby is topped with crispy bacon and sautéed Brussels sprouts for a savory take on the classic Dutch pancake.

 I made a Dutch baby once before about two years ago.
 It stole my Dutch baby virginity and I’ve been smitten with this cute little puffed, eggy pancake ever since.

 I feel like a kid looking through the glass of the oven door (not so) patiently waiting for it to puff up and rise over the edge of the skillet.

-But, my unwavering love for all things brinner got me thinking on the savory side for this latest concoction, a cheddar Dutch baby topped with crispy bacon and sautéed brussels sprouts.
+But, my unwavering love for all things brinner got me thinking on the savory side for this latest concoction, a cheddar Dutch baby topped with crispy bacon and sautéed Brussels sprouts.

-The cheddar covers the entire surface of the pancake and crisps up to a deliciously salty, sharp golden brown that just begs for some crispy fried Jones Dairy Farm dry aged bacon and brussels sprouts cooked in the bacon fat to be piled high on top.
+The cheddar covers the entire surface of the pancake and crisps up to a deliciously salty, sharp golden brown that just begs for some crispy fried Jones Dairy Farm dry aged bacon and Brussels sprouts cooked in the bacon fat to be piled high on top.

-ps- check out the Jones Dairy Farm brinner recipe collection for more delicious ideas!).
+ps- check out the Jones Dairy Farm brinner recipe collection for more delicious ideas!